Human Serum Albumin – Human Blood Products

 ALBUMIN AND GAMMA GLOBULIN:

-- Variety of concentrations available; suitable for diagnostic or cell culture upgrades (5%, 20%, 25%).
+- Variety of HSA concentrations available; suitable for Therapeutics / Excipient diagnostic or cell culture applications (5%, 20%, 25%).

 - Ideal choice for sensitive diagnostic assays and applications.